A cast iron skillet with scallops cooking in itA cast iron skillet with scallops cooking in it

 To achieve a perfect sear on your scallops, start by heating your cast iron skillet over medium-high heat until it’s hot.
 Add your oil and butter and wait until it starts to shimmer.
 Next, carefully add your scallops to the pan, spacing them about an inch apart.
 Resist the urge to move or flip the scallops until they’ve developed a golden-brown crust, which usually takes around 2-3 minutes for large scallops.
 Once the scallops have developed a crust, flip them over and continue cooking for another 1-2 minutes until they’re cooked through and no longer translucent.

-See also How to clean and care for a crepe pan for cooking?
+See also How to restore a vintage electric can opener for cooking?

 It’s important to note that the key to getting a perfect sear on your scallops is to make sure they’re completely dry before cooking.
 Pat them dry with a paper towel to remove any excess moisture, which can prevent them from developing a crust.
 Additionally, seasoning your scallops with salt and pepper before cooking can enhance their flavor and help them develop a beautiful golden-brown color.